-- The Council shall appoint a Responsible Financial Officer (who may also be the Clerk) with the duties and responsibilities to undertake its functions under the Local Government Act 1972 s.151 and Accounts and Audit Regulations (Wales)1996. reg.4 - c All staff will be employed under the terms and conditions lay down by The Society of Local Council Clerks (Model contract).
-Contractual terms and conditions to be clearly set out in offer letters, accompanied by a job description. - d A matter personal to a member of staff that is being considered by a meeting of Council or the 'Finance, Employment & Policies Committee' is subject to standing order 11. - e Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the Chairperson of 'Finance, Employment & Policies Committee or, if he is not available, the vice-Chairperson (if there is one) of Finance, Employment & Policies Committee of absence occasioned by illness or other reason. - f The Chairperson of the Finance, Employment & Policies Committee shall upon a resolution conduct a review of the performance and annual appraisal of the work of Clerk.
-The reviews and appraisal shall be reported in writing and are subject to approval by resolution Finance, Employment & Policies Committee - g Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the Line Manager in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of Finance, Employment & Policies Committee - h Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the Clerk relates to the Chairperson or vice-Chairperson of the Finance, Employment & Policies Committee this shall be communicated to another member of the Finance, Employment & Policies Committee, which shall be reported back and progressed by resolution of Council. - i Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - j In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).
+- a A matter personal to a member of staff that is being considered by a meeting of Council is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chair of council of absence occasioned by illness or other reason and that person shall report such absence to council at its next meeting. - c The chair of the council or in their absence, the vice-chair shall upon a resolution conduct a review of the performance and annual appraisal of the work of Clerk/RFO.
+The reviews and appraisal shall be reported in writing and are subject to approval by resolution by council - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the chair of council or in their absence, the vice-chair of council in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of council - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the clerk/RFO relates to the chair or vice-chair of council, this shall be communicated to another member of council, which shall be reported back and progressed by resolution of the council - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters.

+g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).

-19. RESPONSIBILITIES TO PROVIDE INFORMATION
+20. RESPONSIBILITIES TO PROVIDE INFORMATION